anttiluode/ButSeriously/README.md

 ![Clockfield Fractal Analysis](./clockfield_fractal_analysis.png)

+Making of video:

+https://www.youtube.com/watch?v=MOcG559EXwE (Sounds good on drums at 28:18)

+I think the midi goes on from c button?

 *A Topological Synthesizer & Bost-Connes Resonator*

 **But Seriously** is a completely novel digital signal processing (DSP) audio plugin built in **C++ / JUCE**.